QuickBooks Blog

 5. Remit sales taxes

-When it’s time to remit sales taxes, you can file it by mail or electronically, depending on the state.
+When it’s time to remit sales taxes, you can file them by mail or electronically, depending on the state.
 Check with your state’s revenue department to understand the sales tax remittance process and whether you can schedule payments before the deadline.

 Remember that states can make mistakes or have technical “glitches.”
 Save your online confirmations, as well as proofs of mailing and canceled checks related to paper submissions, so that if there is a mistake, you can use that proof to eliminate the penalty or interest assessed for late submissions.